hakahagla/Forbidden_Island/Progress.md

 * Designing the game board - Emmanuella
 * Placeholder tiles are in place for the game board
 * Next step is to create more placeholders for things such as flood cards, treasure cards etc.*

+# 4 July 2022
+* The charatcters can now move about
+* ---Assa

+# 24 June 2022
+* The Characters can now spwan in right locations
+* ---Assa